 I'm sorry, Lindsey Graham, but your defensiveness is showing.

-That of course is your sick, ugly, twisted media.
+That, of course, is your sick, ugly, twisted media.

-Um it is beyond comprehension that this is how they they cannot accept the simple truth, which is the words himself of Bob Mueller,
+It is beyond comprehension that this is how they cannot accept the simple truth, which is the words himself of Bob Mueller, that there was no American that colluded, conspired with Russian operatives to create chaos in the 2016 election.

 Same Brian Williams that saw people floating right outside of his hotel at Katrina.